Control Surface Overview

 - Red flashing - off or there is a fault.

 Note: The console can run on a single power supply if necessary.
 Changeover from one to another is seamless.

-Near the power button on the Control Tile are three brightness encoders for the touchscreens, buttons, and top-trim lights:
+Near the power button on the Control Tile (where fitted) are three brightness encoders for the touchscreens, buttons, and top-trim lights:

 - Turn to change the brightness.

 - Press to recall the stored brightness value.